 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.

-Loose plaster taping present.

-Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Flooring was noted to be uneven in areas underfoot at first floor level.
+Floors including sub-floors

+Repair category 1

+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Low level internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings Repair category 1 Notes Low level internal glazing should be checked for safety glass.
+Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors and future maintenance or upgrading should be anticipated.